 For both petroleum and GHG titles (excluding petroleum production licences), the first sheet of the Excel reporting tables is called “Work and Expenditure.”
 Where applicable, work completed in compliance with a work program condition and any other work carried out must both be reported.
 For every title type except petroleum Production Licences, the templates include a new column for cumulative expenditure, where work on an activity may have occurred over multiple reporting periods.
 For each activity, both the expenditure during the particular reporting period, as well as the cumulative expenditure for the title term, must be reported.

-For a petroleum production licence, a description of each activity carried out and the total expenditure incurred should be provided in relation to the exploration for and appraisal of additional petroleum resources and the development of a field or the management of petroleum pools in the licence.
+For a petroleum production licence, a description of each activity carried out and the total expenditure incurred should be provided in relation to the exploration for, and appraisal of, additional petroleum resources, and the development of a field or the management of petroleum pools in the licence.

 Consistent resources reporting

 The ATAR templates include the reporting of petroleum resources in standardised tables consistent with the Society of Petroleum Engineers Petroleum Resource Management System (SPE-PRMS 2018).
 For GHG titles, the templates include the reporting of GHG storage resources in standardised tables consistent with the Society of Petroleum Engineers Storage Resource Management System (SPE-SRMS 2025).
-See the More Information section below for links to the relevant standards.
+See the ‘More Information’ section below for links to the relevant standards.

 This initiative is a part of a broader objective by NOPTA to standardise resource estimates including maturity, units of measure and nomenclature for all title and data resource reporting.
-The ATAR template resource tables will improve the consistency of resource reporting, provide clarity to titleholders on how resources and reserves should be reported and help to reduce potential errors in the compilation and interpretation of this data by NOPTA.
+The ATAR template resource tables will improve the consistency of resource reporting, provide clarity to titleholders on how resources and reserves should be reported, and help to reduce potential errors in the compilation and interpretation of this data by NOPTA.

 Petroleum Resources

-Within all petroleum title ATAR reporting spreadsheets, this resource reporting occurs on the sheets titled “Prospective Resources and “Petroleum Field Resources”.
+Within all petroleum title ATAR reporting spreadsheets, this resource reporting occurs on the sheets titled “Prospective Resources” and “Petroleum Field Resources”.
 The resource tables include the most relevant resource classifications and characteristics.

 Volume ranges and Possibility of Success of Prospective Resources (i.e. prospects and or leads) should be annually reported as these metrics become available from the titleholder’s prospectivity evaluation processes.
 Titleholders may report the highlights or key prospects from their portfolio or a fuller list.
-If mapping has identified nothing at all then titleholders should report this outcome.
+If mapping has identified nothing at all, then titleholders should report this outcome.

 Hydrocarbons associated with reserves and contingent resources are reported with respect to the defined reference point.
 The reference point should state the location along the production system where the resources are measured and reported for commercial sales or transfer.
 Given that different processing and transportation systems result in volume losses or changes (e.g. shrinkage, flaring, fuel gas etc.), crude oil and condensate should be reported in stock tank barrels at standard conditions while gas should be reported at the reference point at standard conditions.
 Non-hydrocarbon gases e.g. CO2, N2, H2S must be excluded unless there is a defined commercial market and sale.